 (2) With respect to option and RSU awards, amounts represent the value associated with the full, accelerated vesting of such awards upon a change in control, including with respect to a qualifying termination of employment in connection with the change in control.
-For each of Messrs.
-Jacobs and Kapadia, amounts reflect the payments that would have been made to the executive under their respective employment agreements on a qualifying termination of employment within 12 months following a "change in control" (as defined in the applicable employment agreement (for Mr. Jacobs) or in the 2020 Plan (for Mr. Kapadia)).
-For each other NEO, amounts reflect the payments that would have been made to the executive under the Separation Plan on a qualifying termination of employment within 30 days prior to, or within three months following, a "change in control" (as defined in the Separation Plan), to the extent the executive is not offered a comparable position by the acquirer.
+For Dr. Dayno and Mr. Kapadia, amounts reflect the payments that would have been made to the executive under his employment agreement on a qualifying termination of employment within 12 months following a "change in control" (as defined in the 2020 Plan).
+For Messrs.
+Dierks, Budur and Serafin, amounts reflect the payments that would have been made to the executive under the Separation Plan on a qualifying termination of employment within 30 days prior to, or within three months following, a "change in control" (as defined in the Separation Plan), to the extent the executive is not offered a comparable position by the acquirer.

-(3) With respect to option and RSU awards, amounts were calculated by (i) multiplying the number of accelerated shares of common stock underlying the awards by \$55.10, the closing trading price of our common stock on December 30, 2022 (i.e., the last trading day of our last completed fiscal year).
+(3) With respect to option and RSU awards, amounts were calculated by (i) multiplying the number of accelerated shares of common stock underlying the awards by \$32.30, the closing trading price of our common stock on December 29, 2023 (i.e., the last trading day of our last completed fiscal year).

-(4) For Mr. Jacobs, amounts assume that he was provided with up to three months of Company-paid outplacement services, the cost of which is the same for six months of Company-paid outplacement services.
+(4) For Dr. Dayno, amounts assume that he was provided with up to three months of Company-paid outplacement services.
 For Mr. Kapadia, amounts assume that he was provided with up to 12 months of Company-paid outplacement services.
-For each of Dr. Dayno and Messrs.
-Dierks and Serafin, amounts assume that the named individual was provided with up to six months of Company-paid outplacement services pursuant to the Separation Plan.
+For each of Messrs.
+Dierks, Budur and Serafin, amounts assume that the named individual was provided with up to six months of Company-paid outplacement services pursuant to the Separation Plan.

-(5) Amounts for each other NEO are the maximum potential payment the NEO would have received as of December 31, 2022.
+(5) Amounts for each other NEO are the maximum potential payment the NEO would have received as of December 31, 2023.
 Amounts of any reduction pursuant to a 280G best pay provision, if any, would be calculated upon actual termination of employment.